ahc-youngblood/mechlabs/menu3.md

 8. Does the method of starting the cylinder spinning seem to affect which tilt angle is a better choice?
 Collaborate with your group if you do not have data on both methods of starting.

+9. Is angular momentum equally well conserved for both the solid and hollow cylinders?

-9. Is kinetic energy conserved across the transition from spinning to rolling?
+10. Is kinetic energy conserved across the transition from spinning to rolling?
 Find the change in kinetic energy.
 Find a theoretical expression for this change and compare.

 ~~~
 <script>